Table of contents:

 Instead, the important thing is being there, supporting their favorite wrestlers, relaxing, and having a good time.
 Folklore and tradition will remain forever at every fight you appreciate in Mexico.
 You can also visit the MULLME Museo de La Lucha Libre Mexicana in Tijuana.
 You can have an amazing experience there and feel like a real wrestler, take photographs, and do many other cool things!

-🤼 Enjoy a have fun with our Lucha Libre Mexico Tours:
+🤼 Have fun and enjoy our Lucha Libre Mexico tours:

 - Lucha Libre Tour Mexico City: Plus Delicious Pulque and Tacos (5h)